 Have a look at Mozilla’s guidelines for creating a killer knowledge base.

-The role of webchat
+The role of webchat as a saas solution

 Live chat makes it easier for customers to ask questions and get answers in real time.
 Plus, they can multitask while they chat to you, further reducing their frustration and saving even more time.